 With its bullish attitude, Tyson is more than chicken.
 One of the largest US chicken producers, Tyson's Fresh Meats division makes it a giant in the beef and pork sectors, as well.
 The company also offers value-added processed and pre-cooked meats and refrigerated and frozen prepared foods.
 Its chicken operations are vertically integrated -- the company hatches the eggs, supplies contract growers with the chicks and feed, and brings them back for processing when ready.
 Tyson processes 42 million chickens, 390,000 pigs, and 144,000 head of cattle every week.
-Its customers include retail, wholesale, and foodservice customers in the US and more than 130 other countries.
+Its customers include retail, wholesale, and food service customers in the US and more than 130 other countries.
+Tyson has bid to acquire Hillshire Brands (maker of Jimmy Dean Sausages).

 As part of its operations, the company boasts four business segments: chicken, beef, pork, and prepared foods.
 Tyson's wholly-owned subsidiary Cobb-Vantress Inc. is a top poultry breeding stock supplier globally that leverages research and development to breed desirable characteristics into its flocks.
 Tyson is known for its chicken, but it also produces beef and pork products.
 The company's fresh meat operations process beef and pork, offering processed pork products such as sausage, ham, and bacon.
 Aside from a significant foodservice operation, Tyson's prepared foods unit produces pizza toppings and frozen entrées.
 Other Tyson activities include rendering meat by-products and tortilla and pizza-crust manufacturing.
 While its chicken operations reach from egg to drumstick, Tyson raises no cattle of its own.
 It buys live cattle on the open market and they're raised under contract at third-party feed lots.
 The majority of Tyson's swine are bought from producers; however, it does raise some swine and supplies the resultant feeder pigs to independent producers on a contract basis.
 Altogether, Tyson operates more than 400 facilities and offices in the US and worldwide.